-"The software tools taught at Stevens are central to industry - a lot of companies use these programs, and knowing them gives you an edge over other people.
-The way Stevens teaches them, and the fact that they are teaching them, gives you a big advantage in the market place."
+"The software tools taught at Stevens are central to industry.
+A lot of companies use these programs, and knowing them gives you an edge."

 Survival in today's marketplace demands professionals who combine a passion for innovation with the ability to analyze and interpret large volumes of data.

 But few managers possess the technical training to successfully lead their organization's forays into technologies such as Twitter, Facebook and the Internet of Things.
 That leaves those companies unable to capitalize on the limitless opportunities available through such universally available tools and the endless data they provide.

 The Business Intelligence & Analytics Master's Degree program provides the analytical and professional skills necessary to take advantage of this data, to move organizations from the traditional mode of intuition-based decision-making to fact-based decision-making.

 “Companies are looking for people who can use analytics to interpret the data, but they also need business acumen — and in this program, they get both.”